soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Your AIR widgets will appear across the top of the [Security Dashboard](security-dashboard.md).

-### The main investigations page
+Select a widget to get started.

+## Automated investigations

-The main investigations page shows an overview view of your organization's investigations and their current states.
+The automated investigations page shows your organization's investigations and their current states.

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

 You can:
 - Navigate directly to an investigation (select an **Investigation ID**).
-- Apply filters to the Investigation State, Status, Time, or a combination of all, to get a filtered list.
+- Apply filters.
+Choose from **Investigation Type**, **Time range**, **Status**, or a combination of these.
 - Export the data to a CSV file.

-### Navigating from alerts to investigations
+## Moving from an alert to an investigations

 To view alerts, in the Office 365 Security & Compliance Center, choose **Alerts** > **View alerts**.

 ![Alerts that link to investigations](media/air-alerts-page-details.png)

-Select an alert to view its details, and from there, navigate to the corresponding investigation.
+Select an alert to view its details, and from there, use the **View investigation** link to go to the corresponding investigation.

-### The investigation graph page
+## Investigation graph

 When you open a specific investigation, you see the investigation graph page.
 This page shows all the different entities: email messages, users (and their activities), and devices that were automatically investigated as part of the alert that was triggered.